BJP’s ‘Nation First' ethos embodies India's global identity, says Sonowal

-Dibrugarh: The Union Minister of Ports, Shipping & Waterways (MoPSW), Sarbananda Sonowal on Sunday, stated that the BJP’s Ethos of ‘Nation First, Party Second, Self Last’ Embodies Bharat’s Global Identity”.
+Dibrugarh: The Union Minister of Ports, Shipping & Waterways (MoPSW), Sarbananda Sonowal on Sunday, stated that the BJP’s Ethos of ‘Nation First, Party Second, Self Last’ embodies Bharat’s (India) global Identity”.

 The Senior leader, commemorating the 46th Foundation Day (Sthapana Diwas) of BJP at its office in Dibrugarh, Assam, Sonowal praised Prime Minister Narendra Modi’s leadership, citing the abrogation of Article 370 as a fulfillment of Syama Prasad Mookerjee’s vision of “One Nation, One Constitution, One Flag.”